 - Imported from New Zealand (8,111t caught in 2015-16; 247t imported into Australia in 2016)

 The name ‘oreodory’ refers to a group of species that can live to over 100 years, are slow-growing and tend to inhabit deep-water areas.
-The Australian and New Zealand fisheries catch multiple species of oreodory, which are managed together rather than as separate species.
+New Zealand fisheries catch multiple species of oreodory, which are managed together rather than as separate species.
 This can make it challenging to identify if there are issues in the stock of a single species.
 Little is known about their biology, and little investment has been made by either country into updating out-of-date stock assessments or filling the gaps for unmeasured stocks.